 Arrange them in a Vase

 I love to snip several stems of nasturtiums, tie them together, add water, and put them in a pretty little vase.
 It doesn’t get much simpler than that.
 But simple doesn’t mean boring.
 They certainly pack a punch of color and scent.
 I adore the smell of nasturtiums.
+They’re a close second to the scent of roses.
 When you walk by a patch basking in the summer sun, you can’t help but be enveloped in their warm, sweet aroma.
 And even a small display in your home will infuse your room with their lovely scent for a few days.

 Add them to your Salad